AhsaanPatterson/Elastic-SIEM-Lab/README.md

 Task 3: Setting up the Agent to Collect Logs
 </br>
 </br>
-1. Log in to your Elastic SIEM instance and navigate to the Integrations page by: clicking on the Kibana main menu bar at the top left, then selecting “Integrations” at the bottom.
+1. Sign in to your Elastic SIEM instance and go to the Integrations page by clicking on the main menu bar in Kibana at the top left and choosing “Integrations” from the list at the bottom.
 <br/>
 </br>
 <img src="https://imgur.com/5VorLIh.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>